 THIS IS A NSFW BLOG.

-So close it now before you get in trouble and come yelling at me because you got fired.
+So if you’re at work or otherwise viewing this blog on company property or company time, close it now before you get in trouble and come yelling at me because you got fired.

 Rules at The Gay Agenda are simple:

 So, if you are here I hope that you will participate, discuss, challenge, provoke thought and read.
-But, at my sole discretion, if you turn this into
+But, if you break rule 1 or 4, and you turn this into

 The content displayed in my posts is all copyright its respective owner(s) and is assumed to be publicly available for use.
 Wherever possible, I’ve provided credit to the content creator as a matter of course.
 Items that are not credited were not credited at the source.